What Is It?

 Petroleum is listed in Annex II of the Cosmetics Directive of the European Union and must not form part of the composition of cosmetics and personal care products.

 Cosmetic grade Petroleum Distillates consists predominantly of 10 to 16 carbon paraffinic, naphthenic, and isoparaffinic hydrocarbons.
-In cosmetics and personal care products, Petroleum Distillates functions as a solvent or as a component of solvent systems.
+In cosmetics and personal care products, Petroleum Distillates functions as a solvent or as a component of Substances, usually liquids, that are used to dissolve other substances. systems.

 Search the Code of Federal Regulations http://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfcfr/cfrsearch.cfm